damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 #### 4th.
 Research

 Now that you know what you want to include in your paper, it's time to find reliable sources to support your scheme.
-You know the process, but you need to include sources for technical informations.
+You know the process, but you need to include sources for technical information.

 For example, let's consider a post about Android Apps.
 If you say that you need an emulator for previewing your Android app locally, provide a link to the [official Android documentation][android-doc] where it's said that you need an emulator, and also add a link for the [emulator][android-emulator] itself.